jhajee22/DEVTINDER/src/text.md

 -Routes  & how routes are working in order
--Play with routes and routes extensions  e.g- ./hello, hello/2 -Write logic to handle GET,PUT,PATCH,DELETE and test in postman
+-Play with routes and routes extensions  e.g- ./hello, hello/2 -Write logic to handle GET,PUT,PATCH,DELETE and test in postman -Explore routing and use of ?,*,(), in the routes
+-Use of regex in routes /a/,/*fly$/
+-Read the query param in the routes
+-Reading the dynamic routes
+-Handling dynamic routes
+-One route can have multipe handlers
+-Use of next in route hanler
+- What will happen if next() will be before res.send()